hvianna/audioMotion-analyzer/README.md

 You can try different values in the [fluid demo](https://audiomotion.dev/demo/fluid.html).

-**If called with no arguments or any invalid property, clears custom parameters previously set.**
+?> If called with no arguments or any invalid property, clears custom parameters previously set.

 ### `setOptions( [options] )`